-It’s entirely my own fault.
-After the first announcement back in September I volunteered on Twitter, then on BBC television to eat my boxer shorts on live TV if this result is proven to be right.
-Now, many people mistakenly believe that this second repeated experiment is the confirmation needed for me to fetch the ketchup.
+It’s entirely my fault.
+After the first announcement back in September, I volunteered on Twitter and then on BBC television to eat my boxer shorts on live TV if this result is right.
+Many people mistakenly believe that this second repeated experiment is the confirmation needed for me to fetch the ketchup.

 Let me begin by making two statements that I hope are very clear and that I can refer back to if necessary:

 - The result from Opera is still only a measurement, not a discovery

 - I would absolutely love it if it were true and particles could indeed travel faster than light.
 It’s heaven for physicists because it means the whole of modern physics is back up for grabs again.
 We would need something to replace Einstein’s theories of relativity or at least a way of fixing them.

 OK, so, briefly, what is all the fuss about Well, neutrinos are tiny elementary particles that are almost weightless and which pretty much ignore the presence of all other matter.
 We all have millions of neutrinos streaming through our bodies that arrive from space, mainly from the Sun.
 And they do this even at night because those neutrinos can pass right through the whole of the earth (when the sun is on the other side) before coming up through the ground, up our feet and leaving to continue through space.
 Now, neutrinos are so light that they are able to travel almost at the speed of light.We know there are three types of neutrinos (electron neutrinos, muon neutrinos and tau neutrinos).
 I won’t go into the technical details.
 Basically, the most common, the electron neutrinos are produced in what is known as beta decay inside the nuclei of atoms.